-1550 A significant number of people experiencing unsheltered homelessness in King County are 1551 doing so with a vehicle.
-Some estimates have placed this number at roughly half of all 1552 incidences of unsheltered homelessness in the county.These households, frequently referred to as "vehicle residents," often come to experience homelessness through eviction or other 1553 1554 pathways characterized by straightforward economic hardship.
-They find that their vehicle is 1555 their last remaining asset, which now doubles as both transportation and makeshift housing.
-In 1556 parts of King County with no other shelter options, their vehicle may be the only option.
-In 1557 addition, due to the fragmented nature of existing shelter programming, which historically has 1558 forced families (particularly those with "adult" or even teenage children) to separate by gender 1559 identity, many families choose vehicle residency in order to keep their family together.
-1560
+1545 incidences of unsheltered homelessness in the county.70These households, frequently referred 1546 to as "vehicle residents," often come to experience homelessness through eviction or other 1547 pathways characterized by straightforward economic hardship.
+They find that their vehicle is 1548 their last remaining asset, which now doubles as both transportation and makeshift housing.
+In 1549 parts of King County with no other shelter options, their vehicle may be the only option.
+In 1550 addition, due to the fragmented nature of existing shelter programming, which historically has 1551 forced families (particularly those with "adult" or even teenage children) to separate by gender 1552 identity, many families choose vehicle residency in order to keep their family together.

-1561 A 2021 analysis used in launching the Vehicle Residency working group found that 79% of 1562 unsheltered families with children were vehicle residents.While the Authority's five-year plan 1563 calls explicitly for an end to unsheltered homelessness for families (see Goal 5), we also 1564 recognize the need for interim survival strategies and connective infrastructure to support these 1565 families (and the many others living in vehicles) back into housing.
-When asked, many vehicle 1566 residents report that they are not regularly accessing traditional homelessness services.
-Many 1567 choose to avoid congregate shelters due to the autonomy and privacy their vehicle provides.
-1568 Many also choose not to take advantage of food programs, since they have income through 1569 disability or SSI or are currently employed.
+1554 A 2021 analysis used in launching the Vehicle Residency working group found that 79% of 1555 unsheltered families with children were vehicle residents.71While the Authority's five-year plan 1556 calls explicitly for an end to unsheltered homelessness for families (see Goal 5), we also 1557 recognize the need for interim survival strategies and connective infrastructure to support these 1558 families (and the many others living in vehicles) back into housing.
+When asked, many vehicle 1559 residents report that they are not regularly accessing traditional homelessness services.
+Many 1560 choose to avoid congregate shelters due to the autonomy and privacy their vehicle provides.
+1561 Many also choose not to take advantage of food programs, since they have income through 1562 disability or SSI or are currently employed.

-1571 Safe parking programs have also demonstrated promising success as part of the deployment of 1572 Emergency Housing Vouchers (EHVs), suggesting that many vehicle residents do not require 1573 permanent supportive housing or other more service-intensive interventions but rather can be 1574 adequately set up for long-term success through case management and access to economic 1575 supports.
+Safe parking programs have also demonstrated promising success as part of the deployment of Emergency Housing Vouchers (EHVs), suggesting that many vehicle residents do not require permanent supportive housing or other more service-intensive interventions but rather can be adequately set up for long-term success through case management and access to economic supports.

-1577Profile: A 50-year-old biracial woman is experiencing homelessness due to job loss.
-She1578is currently alternating between unsheltered homelessness, couch surfing, and shelters.1579These moves leave her without a caseworker, as her sheltered status consistently1580changes.
+- 1570 Profile: A 50-year-old biracial woman is experiencing homelessness due to job loss.
+She 1571 is currently alternating between unsheltered homelessness, couch surfing, and shelters.
+1572 These moves leave her without a caseworker, as her sheltered status consistently 1573 changes.
 In addition, she lacks consistent access to showers and meals.
-Previously, she1581owned a vehicle and wanted to join a safe parking program for consistency in her living1582situation, access to case management, and hygiene services.
-She inquired about1583several safe parking programs but was told there was a wait list and
+Previously, she 1574 owned a vehicle and wanted to join a safe parking program for consistency in her living 1575 situation, access to case management, and hygiene services.
+She inquired about 1576 several safe parking programs but was told there was a wait list and - 1577